 Wesleyan’s Nancy Ellis Knox Equestrian Center is conveniently located on campus just a short walk from residence halls.
 The facility includes a 24-stall open-air barn for both lesson horses and student horses, six turnout paddocks, three hot/cold water washracks, climate-controlled tack room, separate boarder tack room, student lounge, classroom, private lockers for team riders, a dressage arena, and a large jumping arena with lights.
 Students may board their horses on campus.

-In addition to her duties with the equestrian team, Baker serves as a community lessons instructor, Nancy Ellis Knox Equestrian Center coordinator, and senior associate athletic director at Wesleyan.
-Coach Baker earned her bachelor of science degree in biology from St. Edwards University in Austin, Texas, and masters degrees from the Texas A&M University (educational administration) and the University of Arkansas (business administration).
-Her certifications include Licensed Official FEI Federation Equestrian International and IEA Steward.
+Baker earned her bachelor of science degree in biology from St. Edwards University in Austin, Texas, and master's degrees from Texas A&M University (educational administration) and The University of Arkansas (business administration).
+Her certifications include Licensed Official FEI Federation - Equestrian International and IEA Steward.

 Wesleyan College is privileged to steward many arts and cultural events and share them with the community.
 Most are free and open to the public.
 Wesleyan art galleries are open M-F 1:30 – 5:00 PM and on Wesleyan Market Saturdays from 10:00 AM – 2:00 PM.View More